Learn About Primary Ciliary Dyskinesia (PCD)

 How PCD Affects Your Body

+Some people who have PCD have a condition called situs inversus.
+This is a condition in which the internal organs (for example, the heart, stomach, spleen, liver and gallbladder) are in opposite positions from where they normally are.
 Other symptoms may include reduced hearing from chronic damage to the middle ear and a chronic runny nose, or pain and stuffed sinuses.
 Situs inversus sometimes known as "Kartagener's syndrome" (reversed organs: heart on right, liver on left, and so on) is usually silent (sometimes people are diagnosed with PCD when situs inversus is noticed on an X-ray).
 Less commonly, babies may be born with more complex organ placement, a condition known as "heterotaxy," which may include congenital heart disease due to abnormal valves or blood vessels.
 Women may experience difficulty getting pregnant or have tubal pregnancies, and almost all men are infertile as their sperm do not swim properly (like cilia, the sperm tails don't beat).

 How Serious Is PCD?

-PCD is estimated to occur in 1 about every 15,000 to 20,000 individuals, occurring worldwide, although the disease is under-recognized.
+PCD is estimated to occur in 1 about every 15,000 to 20,000 individuals, occurring worldwide, although the disease is commonly under-recognized.
 Although there are many symptoms associated with PCD, the most serious complication is bronchiectasis, which, in some individuals, may cause serious obstructive lung disease, and even respiratory failure.
 These people may need to depend on oxygen, breathing machines or even sometimes lung transplantation.

 - PCD is a cause of bronchiectasis and is usually under-recognized until it is relatively severe.